 - Joint Prostheses (Orthopedic Implants): Artificial joints surgically implanted in the body, such as knee prostheses and hip prostheses, are among orthopedic prostheses.
 These types of prostheses have been developed for patients with advanced joint calcification or damage.
 Their aim is to provide painless mobility and improve the quality of life of patients.

 - Partial Prostheses: These are prostheses that are used in case of loss of a part of the foot or hand and only complete the missing part.
-For example, a toe prosthesis or partial foot prosthesis makes it easier for the patient to balance and walk.
+For example, a toe prosthesis or partial foot prosthesis helps improve the patient’s balance.
+It also makes walking easier.

 Types of Orthotics